What is a train case?

 The Modern Train Case

-These modern train cases can be found in a makeup parlor or bathrooms and on vanity cupboards.
+The cute makeup train case of today can be found in a makeup parlor or bathrooms and on vanity cupboards.
 You will find it on movie sets with professional makeup artists.

 Makeup enthusiasts and professionals alike will carry around a train case in different shapes and colors, and some of them will even be pulled around on wheels.
 The simple and plain train case evolved into a modern, sophisticated makeup train of today.
 A rolling makeup train case is ideal when you want to take a carry-on bag on a plane with you.
 They are specially designed makeup train cases for modern-age jet setters.